-There are many reasons to take out a loan, but when you’re on a pension, borrowing money isn’t always easy.
+There are many reasons to take out a personal loan online for bad credit, but when you’re on a pension, borrowing money isn’t always easy.
 You might even think it’s impossible, but that’s just not true.
 There are funding options available for those who are living off a retirement account.
 You can still borrow money.
 We can help you figure out how.

 Bad credit makes it hard to secure low-interest loans.
 That’s doubly true when you’re not employed and have bad credit.
 However, there are lenders out there with the resources necessary to fund this type of borrower.
 You just need to find them.